JuliaGPU/oneAPI.jl/README.md

 You need to use Julia 1.6 or higher, and it is strongly advised to use [the official binaries](https://julialang.org/downloads/).
 For now, only Linux is supported.
+On Windows, you need to use the second generation Windows Subsystem for Linux (WSL2).
 **If you're using Alchemist hardware, you need to use at least Linux 6.2.** For other hardware, any recent Linux distribution should work.